 Steri-Clean® was one of the very first organizations of its kind founded in this country, and we still provide the same affordable, discreet, and compassionate service to those in need of our services.
 With more than two decades in the business, we have become one of the most experienced companies in the country at handling crime scene cleanup, CSI cleanup, and forensic cleaning for cases involving murder, trauma, homicide, or suicide.
 Steri-Clean crime cleaners are some of the best in the industry.

 Regardless of where the trauma has occurred – at home or your place of business, or even in your automobile – technicians can be there quickly, and we can effectively carry out any necessary remediation of biohazard material to eliminate any danger to the public.
 In many cases, commercial and automobile policies cover the associated costs, so that you won’t be stuck footing the bill for a major cleanup operation.

 Our services are frequently used by individuals, businesses, governmental agencies, insurance companies, and other organizations when traumatic events have occurred.
-We remove any uncertainty you may have about biohazard cleanup, and we make the site safe again for anyone frequenting the area, whether it's other community members, or immediate family.
-Call 888.577.7206 for immediate help.
+We remove any uncertainty you may have about biohazard cleanup, and we make the site safe again for anyone frequenting the area, whether it's other community members or immediate family.